 However if the defendant or the accused hits and kills a pedestrian while he or she is driving at 59 km per hour because he or she decided to veer to the right and to the left, while driving, for the sake of doing so or for the sake of testing one’s driving skills, and while doing so hits and kills a pedestrian then he or she is most likely guilty of reckless manslaughter.

-The act must be dangerous i.e. the act must be an act that can eventuate in death.
+- The act must be dangerous i.e. the act must be an act that can eventuate in death or cause serious injury to another.
 Driving down a busy street for example, at 80 km per hour or above the speed limit, is a dangerous act.

 Copyright © 2018 by Dyarne Ward